bjoluc/cubase-mcu-midiremote/readme.md

 ### One or multiple devices are unresponsive

 Try [disabling and re-enabling](#how-to-disable-and-re-enable-a-controller-script) the controller script in the MIDI Remote Manager to make Cubase re-detect the script's MIDI ports.
+If that doesn't solve it and the unresponsive device is connected via network MIDI, it might help to [configure a lower bitrate](https://github.com/bjoluc/cubase-mcu-midiremote/issues/27#issuecomment-1930624505).

 ### How to disable and re-enable a controller script?